pepk0/WordHelper/ReadMe.md

 # Word Helper

-A program made to help with finding valid Bulgarian words.
 I enjoy crosswords, but sometimes I cant find (or don't even know) a valid word, to make my life easier, instead of going online or looking in a dictionary I automated the looking with Python.